 Rachael Kay Albers is a creative director and brand strategist at RKA INK, for businesses that burn the rulebook.
-When she's not helping brands set fire to the box instead of thinking inside it, she writes about the intersection of branding, pop culture, tech, and identity for places like Newsweek, The Week, and Bitch Magazine.
+When she's not helping brands set fire to the box instead of thinking inside it, she writes and speaks about the intersection of branding, pop culture, tech, and identity for places like NBC, Newsweek, JSTOR Daily, The Week, Digiday, and Bitch Magazine.
 She hosts the podcast, Marketing Muckraking, where she explores what brand culture is doing to us — and what to do about it.

 When not muckraking about marketing, Rachael is a keynote speaker, stand-up comedian, and hosts a business comedy show, Awkward Marketing, using sketch and storytelling to teach about entrepreneurship in the Internet age.
 She has brought her comedy chops to television audiences as a featured guest on ABC Chicago’s Windy City Live and WCIU’s The Jam and performed on The Second City stage.
 And Rachael has delighted audiences across the country with her comedy keynotes in New York, Chicago, Boston, Washington DC, and San Diego, and hailed as “stupendous” and “one of the most engaging speakers I have seen.”